A fraud expert has warned of an online trap that could expose you to scammers.

-A lack of awareness appears to be to blame, with Brits failing to take basic security measures, leaving them exposed to scams.
+A lack of awareness appears to be to blame, with Britons failing to take basic security measures, leaving them exposed to scams.

-For example, less than a third of respondents regularly change their password, while only 45% are wary of free Wi-Fi locations in hotels and airports – a common hunting ground for scammers.
+For example, less than a third of respondents regularly change their Pass, while only 45% are wary of free Wi-Fi spots in hotels and airports – a common hunting ground for scammers.

 James said online scams are a huge problem that isn’t talked about enough.